GoPeaks-AI/Experiment_CausalGraph_ReadingAccuracy/README.md

 # The Effects of Graphic Summary on the Reading Accuracy of Advanced Causal Analytics Research
-This Repo contains the experiment research report, and the underlying data and python coding
+This Repo contains the experiment research report, and the underlying python coding